vexide/website/src/content/blog/spring-update-25.md

 - SDCard file write operations will now be synced when dropped out of scope.
 - Three-wire Encoders had a bug in them where they could sometimes be configured on the wrong port pairing or be randomly reset back to 0 degrees.
 That bug has been fixed.
 - The reliability of the `println!()` macro has been significantly improved this release when trying to print large amounts of data at once.
+- Writing to the controller screen or rumbling the controller previously had a bug that would sometimes cause a crash.
+That has been fixed.

 # Announcing `autons` - Auton selectors for `vexide`!